-The Great Lunar Cheese Reentry: A Wisconsin Homecoming
+The Great Lunar Cheese Process: A Wisconson Homecoming

 Launching from the Moon: The Journey Begins

-With countdowns echoing through the Moon’s pale canyons, the mass driver ignites and launches the cheese sphere on a direct intercept course with its terrestrial destination: the “Great Cheese Dome” facility near Monroe, Wisconsin, the self-proclaimed cheese capital of the world.
+With countdowns echoing through the Moon’s pale canyons, the mass driver ignites and launches the cheese sphere on a direct intercept course with its terrestrial destination: the “Great Cheese Dome” facility near Monrovia, Wisconson, the self-proclaimed cheese capital of the world.

 The Fiery Ordeal: Atmospheric Reentry